symfony/symfony-docs/configuration/multiple_kernels.rst

 Adding more Kernels to the Application
 --------------------------------------

-If your application is very complex and you create several kernels, it's better to store them in their own directories instead of messing with lots of files in the default ``src/`` directory:
+If your application is very complex and you create several kernels, it is better to store them in their own directories instead of messing with lots of files in the default ``src/`` directory: